 Just as you can buy $3 reading glasses at the supermarket, you can get a pair of hearing aids for a few hundred dollars online or at a big-box store.
-But if you're looking to purchase a custom-fitted, quality pair from an audiologist, you can expect to pay up to $3,600 (and some top-end pairs can go for more than $7,000 a pair for devices with the latest tech, such as the ability to wirelessly stream sound from your television and link up to your smartphone.
+But if you're looking to purchase a custom-fitted, quality pair from an audiologist, you can expect to pay anywhere from about $2,200 to more than $7,000 a pair for devices with the latest tech, such as the ability to wirelessly stream sound from your television and link up to your smartphone.

 No matter how you look at it, hearing aids are expensive.
-So why exactly do hearing aids cost what they do?
-Well, you are not only buying a high-tech device that requires extensive research, but also likely paying for services from highly trained hearing specialists during the life span of your hearing aids.
+So why exactly do they cost what they do?
+Experts say you are not only buying a high-tech device that requires extensive research, but also likely paying for services from highly trained hearing specialists during the life span of your hearing aids.

 Costs for the manufacturer: